-"Major rail station" means a railroad station located within a qualified incentive area which provides access to the public to a

-- minimum of six rail passenger service lines operated by the New

-Jersey Transit Corporation.
+"Major rail station" means a railroad station located within a qualified incentive area which provides access to the public to a minimum of six rail passenger service lines operated by the New Jersey Transit Corporation.

-- 3 "Mega project" means:
+"Mega project" means:

-- a. a qualified business facility located in a port district housing a business in the logistics, manufacturing, energy, defense, or maritime industries, either: - (1) having a capital investment in excess of \$20,000,000, and at which more than 250 full-time employees of the business are created or retained; or - 10 (2) at which more than 1,000 full-time employees of the business are created or retained; - b. a qualified business facility located in an aviation district housing a business in the aviation industry, in a Garden State Growth Zone, or in a priority area housing the United States headquarters and related facilities of an automobile manufacturer, either: - (1) having a capital investment in excess of \$20,000,000, and at which more than 250 full-time employees of the business are created or retained, or - (2) at which more than 1,000 full-time employees of the business are created or retained; - c. a qualified business facility located in an urban transit hub housing a business of any kind, having a capital investment in excess of \$50,000,000, and at which more than 250 full-time employees of the business are created or retained; - d. a project located in an area designated in need of redevelopment, pursuant to P.L.1992, c.79 (C.40A:12A-1 et al.) prior to the enactment of P.L.2014, c.63 (C.34:1B-251 et al.) within Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, or Salem counties having a capital investment in excess of \$20,000,000, and at which more than 150 full-time employees of the business are created or retained; or - e. a qualified business facility primarily used by a business principally engaged in research, development, or manufacture of a drug or device, as defined in R.S.24:1-1, or primarily used by a business licensed to conduct a clinical laboratory and business facility pursuant to the "New Jersey Clinical Laboratory Improvement Act," P.L.1975, c.166 (C.45:9-42.26 et seq.), either: - 39 (1) having a capital investment in excess of \$20,000,000, and at 40 which more than 250 full-time employees of the business are 41 created or retained, or - (2) at which more than 1,000 full-time employees of the business are created or retained. - "Minimum environmental and sustainability standards" means standards established by the authority in accordance with the green building manual prepared by the Commissioner of Community Affairs pursuant to section 1 of P.L.2007, c.132 (C.52:27D-130.6), regarding the use of renewable energy, energy-efficient technology, and non-renewable resources in order to reduce environmental degradation and encourage long-term cost reduction.
+- a. a qualified business facility located in a port district housing a business in the logistics, manufacturing, energy, defense, or maritime industries, either: - (1) having a capital investment in excess of \$20,000,000, and at which more than 250 full-time employees of such business are created or retained, or - (2) at which more than 1,000 full-time employees of such business are created or retained; - b. a qualified business facility located in an aviation district housing a business in the aviation industry, in a Garden State Growth Zone, or in a priority area housing the United States headquarters and related facilities of an automobile manufacturer, either: - (1) having a capital investment in excess of \$20,000,000, and at which more than 250 full-time employees of such business are created or retained, or

+1 (2) at which more than 1,000 full-time employees of such 2 business are created or retained;

+- c. a qualified business facility located in an urban transit hub housing a business of any kind, having a capital investment in excess of \$50,000,000, and at which more than 250 full-time employees of a business are created or retained; or - d. a project located in an area designated in need of redevelopment, pursuant to P.L.1992, c.79 (C.40A:12A-1 et al.) prior to the enactment of P.L.2014, c.63 (C.34:1B-251 et al.) within Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, or Salem counties having a capital investment in excess of \$20,000,000, and at which more than 150 full-time employees of a business are created or retained.

+"Minimum environmental and sustainability standards" means standards established by the authority in accordance with the green building manual prepared by the Commissioner of Community Affairs pursuant to section 1 of P.L.2007, c.132 (C.52:27D-130.6), regarding the use of renewable energy, energy-efficient technology, and non-renewable resources in order to reduce environmental degradation and encourage long-term cost reduction.

-3 "Moderate-income housing" means housing according to United States Department of Housing and Urban 4 5 Development or other recognized standards for home ownership 6 and rental costs, and occupied or reserved for occupancy by 7 households with a gross household income equal to more than 50 8 percent but less than 80 percent of the median gross household 9 income for households of the same size within the housing region in 10 which the housing is located.
+"Moderate-income housing" means housing affordable, according to United States Department of Housing and Urban Development or other recognized standards for home ownership and rental costs, and occupied or reserved for occupancy by households with a gross household income equal to more than 50 percent but less than 80 percent of the median gross household income for households of the same size within the housing region in which the housing is located.